CPF expanded its Russian footprint by securing Novgorod breeding facilities, adding to assets in Moscow, Belgorod, and Voronezh regions.

-Meanwhile, CPF has been operating in Russia since 2006 when Charoen Pokphand Foods (Foreign Investments) LLC (SPFO) was established.
-In 2009, it launched a feed mill in the Lukhovitsky District, Moscow Region.
-It then acquired two livestock complexes there.
+CPF has operated in Russia since 2006, when it established Charoen Pokphand Foods, Foreign Investments (SPFO) LLC.
+In 2009, it launched a feedmill in Moscow Region and later acquired livestock complexes.

-CPF’s assets are also located in the Nizhny Novgorod, Belgorod, and Voronezh regions.
-SPFO owns more than 24% of the Kaliningrad Region’s Russia Baltic Pork Invest ASA (RBPI Group).
+Its assets now span Nizhny Novgorod, Belgorod, and Voronezh regions.
+CPF also owns more than 24% of Russia Baltic Pork Invest ASA (RBPI Group) in Kaliningrad.

-According to the National Union of Pig Breeders’ rating, in 2025, RBPI Group and SPFO produced 298,000 tons of pork in live weight and accounted for 5% of the market.
-This ranks them 8th among the top 20 producers included in the rating.
+According to the National Union of Pig Breeders, RBPI Group and SPFO produced 298,000 tons of pork in live weight in 2025, accounting for 5% of Russia’s market.
+This ranked them eighth among the top 20 producers, slightly down from seventh place in 2024.

 Subscribe now to the technical pig magazine